-The Company accounts for leases following Accounting Standards Codification ("ASC") Topic 842, Leases, ("Topic 842").
-Under Topic 842, lessees are required to recognize a lease liability and right-of-use asset ("ROU asset") for all leases and to disclose key information about leasing arrangements.
+With respect to the policies related to the Company as lessee, under ASC 842, lessees are required to recognize a lease liability and right-of-use asset ("ROU asset") for all leases and to disclose key information about leasing arrangements.
 Additionally, leases are classified as either financing or operating; the classification determines the pattern of expense recognition and classification within the statement of operations.
 The Company elected to apply its lease accounting policy only to leases with a term greater than twelve months.

-Topic 842 provides practical expedients for an entity's ongoing accounting.
-The Company elected the "combining lease and non-lease components" practical expedient and also elected to apply the short-term lease recognition exemption to certain leases; therefore, the Company did not recognize ROU assets and lease liabilities for these leases.
+ASC 842 provides practical expedients for an entity's ongoing accounting.
+The Company elected the "combining lease and non-lease components" practical expedient.
+The company also elected to apply the short-term lease recognition exemption to certain leases; therefore, the Company did not recognize ROU assets and lease liabilities for these leases.

-In adopting Topic 842, the Company determined and will continue to determine whether an arrangement is a lease at inception.
-The Company's operating leases are primarily for office space, service facility centers and equipment under operating lease arrangements that expire at various dates over the next nine years.
+In adopting ASC 842, the Company determined and will continue to determine whether an arrangement is a lease at inception.
+The Company's operating leases are primarily for office space, service facility centers and equipment under operating lease arrangements that expire at various dates over the next eight years.
 The Company's leases do not contain any restrictive covenants.
 The Company's office leases generally contain renewal options for periods ranging from one to five years.
 Because the Company is not reasonably certain to exercise these renewal options, the options are not considered in determining the lease term, and payments associated with the option years are excluded from lease payments.
-The Company is not contain any material residual value guarantees.
+The Company is not reasonably certain to exercise the renewal options for those equipment leases.
 The Company's equipment leases generally do not contain renewal options.
-The Company is not contain renewal options for those equipment leases that do contain renewal options, thus, the options are not considered in determining the lease term and payments associated with the option years are excluded from lease payments.
+The Company is not reasonably certain to exercise the renewal options for those equipment leases that do contain renewal options, thus, the options are not considered in determining the lease term and payments associated with the option years are excluded from lease payments.

 For the Company's equipment leases, the Company used and will use the implicit rate in the lease as the discount rate, when available.
 Otherwise, the Company uses its incremental borrowing rate as the discount rate.
 For the Company's office leases, the implicit rate is typically not available, so the Company used and will use its incremental borrowing rate as the discount rate.
 The incremental borrowing rate is estimated to approximate the interest rate on a collateralized basis with similar terms and payments.
-The Company's lease agreements include both lease and non-lease components.